 Three main types of scopes:

-Depending on where you’re at, you may want to reevaluate your scope to further secure your assets and reap the benefits of our researcher efforts.
-If you’re feeling unsure, don’t worry.
-Most organizations and bounty programs take a systematic progression over time.
-It’s common to start with a basic or limited scope, then move to a more expansive, limited scope, to a wildcard, and finally to an open scope.
+For programs that currently fall under (1) or (2), considering a move toward open scope is almost always a good idea.
+If you’re feeling unsure, don’t worry: Most organizations and bounty programs take a systematic progression over time.
+It’s common to start with a basic or limited scope, move to a more expansive, limited scope, then to a wildcard, and finally, to an open scope.

 Why is expanding your program’s scope important?